jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The odds of being born male are about 51.2%, according to census.
+⚡<!-- FUNFACT --> Fun fact: If you feed a seagull Alka-Seltzer, its stomach will explode.

 </div>